The question of I'm doing Whole30 "Do I Need to Start Over" comes up quite frequently with Whole30iers, even though the rules are very clear.

 There are other groups that are not so strict.
 They allow you to post anything you like whether it follows the rules or not.
 This is great if you want to post anything even if it doesn't follow all the Whole30 guidelines.

-There is nothing wrong with posting non-compliant pictures.
+There is nothing wrong with posting non-compatible pictures.
 It's the feedback that comes after.
 That feedback needs to be correct, respectful and supportive.
 This feedback sometimes doesn't happen in groups that don't follow all the rules.
 I'm referring to the loosey-goosey groups.
 So in the end, you completed 30 days of the Whole30 according to you because no-one corrected you.

 This is not OK.
 Part of the Whole30 program is re-conditioning your habits so that you are not so dependent on baked goods that are full of hidden sugars.
 The whole point is becoming more reliant on healthy "whole" foods.

-So you are reading this and your wondering I messed up I'm on Whole30, do I need to start over?
+So you are reading this and your wondering I messed up on Whole30, do I need to start over?

 If you are waiting for the answer, you really need to sit down and read and understand the program rules.
 Specifically, if you don't understand why a baked good like a cake or muffin is off limits.